isabella232/document-services.en/help/usecases/nda.md

 </form>
 ```

-This generates the following user interface (UI) in the browser:
+This code generates the following user interface (UI) in the browser:

 ![Screenshot of the Create NDA user interface](assets/nda_5.png)